Brent tumbles on Iran, Libya; U.S. crude up on spread play

 Analysts say Iran could increase its oil sales fairly quickly if sanctions were lifted and may eventually be able to raise exports by up to 1 million barrels per day (bpd).
 A Reuters survey last week showed Iran pumped around 2.8 million bpd in February.

-Brent was also pressured initially by rising Libyan output and a firmer dollar .DXY that weighed on greenback-denominated commodities.
-[USD/]
+Brent was also pressured initially by rising Libyan output and a firmer dollar that weighed on greenback-denominated commodities.

 In the case of U.S. crude, its advance versus Brent came after a smaller-than-expected build in the Cushing, Oklahoma delivery point, reported by oil services firm Genscape.